denali-design/denali-css/README.md

 ```

 ## Browser Support
+Learn more about the browsers and devices we support [here](https://denali.design/browsers).
 - **Chrome** on Android, Windows, macOS, and Linux
 - **Firefox** on Windows, macOS, and Linux
 - **Safari** on iOS and macOS